Opinion | The Texas GOP attack on trans kids reaches a horrifying new level

 If that isn’t a crime against decency and morality, I don’t know what is.
 This is from the party that calls itself “pro-family.”

-It’s no surprise that Ken Paxton is the one spearheading this crackdown.
-Paxton is an unusually repugnant figure; he was a high-profile attendee of Donald Trump’s Jan.
-6 rally, he was indicted for securities fraud, and he was accused by his own aides of bribery and abuse of office.
+It’s no surprise that Paxton is the one spearheading this crackdown.
+Paxton is an especially repugnant figure; he was a high-profile attendee of Donald Trump’s Jan.
+6 rally, he was indicted on securities fraud charges, and he was accused by his own aides of bribery and abuse of office.

 Paxton is up for reelection and is headed for a primary runoff against George P. Bush, who, in a nod to his family’s long history of abandoning all principle in the service of ambition, has reinvented himself as a MAGA warrior.
 At a recent debate, Bush and other challengers signaled agreement with Paxton’s nascent war on trans kids and their families.